-Criticism of the rules and suggestions for their improvement are invited, and in future editions every effort will be made to perfect the rules both in the development of detail and in the modification of any requirements which it is found can be improved.
+Criticism of the rules and suggestions for their improvement are invited, especially from those who have experience in their practical application.
+In future editions every effort will be made to perfect the rules still further, both in the development of detail and in the modification of any requirements which it is found can be improved.

-George K. Burgess,

-Director.
+LYMAN J. BRIGGS, Director.